USS Kane (DD-235): World War II

-Kane departed San Francisco 24 April and arrived in Cold Bay 30 April to prepare for the recapture of Attu, Aleutian Islands.
+Kane departed San Francisco on 24 April and arrived in Cold Bay on 30 April to prepare for the recapture of Attu, Aleutian Islands.
 The morning of 11 May, Narwhal and Nautilus landed 100 Army scouts northwest of Holtz Bay.
 Several hours later, Kane was coached in through very dense fog by Pennsylvania's radar to land 400 reconnaissance troops, who then joined the scouts.

 During the ground fighting on Attu, Kane served as evacuation hospital transport and shuttled medical supplies between Holtz and Massacre Bay.
-Off the entrance to Dutch Harbor 17 July, she received 12 survivors of the Russian Seiner No. 2.
+Off the entrance to Dutch Harbor on 17 July, she received 12 survivors of the Russian Seiner No. 2.
 Following amphibious exercises off Amchitka Island, she landed elements of the Army's 1st Special Service Force on Kiska 14 August and later on Little Kiska Island.
 But the Japanese had evacuated under cover of fog, leaving a few mongrel dogs as sole inhabitants.
-This marked the end of the last Japanese hold in the Aleutians.
+This marked the end of the last Japanese hold on the Aleutians.
 Kane remained on duty between Alaskan and Aleutian ports until 20 November 1943, then steamed south for an overhaul in the Mare Island Navy Yard until 7 January 1944.

 Kane arrived in Pearl Harbor 18 January 1944 to join the 5th Amphibious Force for the capture of the Marshall Islands.
 Her Marine escort secured the channel islets at the entrance of Majuro Lagoon on the night of 30 to 31 January 1944 and later took the islands on the east side of Kwajalein Lagoon.
-She sailed 25 February to help screen amphibious landing ships for the invasion of Milne Bay, New Guinea, then entered Seeadler Harbor, Manus, as the 7th Cavalry Regiment took the remaining strong point in the Admiralty Islands.
-The high speed transport landed men of the 163d Infantry at Aitape 22 April 1944, and bombarded enemy positions before withdrawing to shell Ali Island.
-After escorting a convoy to the Solomon Islands she returned to Pearl Harbor 23 May 1944.
+She sailed on 25 February to help screen amphibious landing ships for the invasion of Milne Bay, New Guinea, then entered Seeadler Harbor, Manus, as the 7th Cavalry Regiment took the remaining strong point in the Admiralty Islands.
+The high-speed transport landed men of the 163d Infantry at Aitape on 22 April 1944 and bombarded enemy positions before withdrawing to shell Ali Island.
+After escorting a convoy to the Solomon Islands she returned to Pearl Harbor on 23 May 1944.